groue/GRMustache/README.md

 #### Lambda sections

-Read below "Lambdas", which covers in detail how GRMustache allows you to provide custom code for rendering sections.
+Read below "Helpers", which covers in detail how GRMustache allows you to provide custom code for rendering sections.

 #### Other sections